elineee/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/experiment/README.md

     By default, it is arsenic (for `data_net1` and `data_hanoi`).
 For `data_cy`, it must be set to `pathogen`.

+# Structure of the folder

+- `models/`: contains the implementation of all models.
+- `data_transformation.py`: handles data preprocessing and transformation.
+- `evaluation.py`: contains the evaluation metrics and functions.
+- `experiment_config.py`: defines the experiment configuration structure.
+- `experiment.py`: experiment runner.
+- `utils.py`: utility functions.

 # Example of a configuration
 ```python
     ExperimentConfig(